DiffPD: Differentiable Projective Dynamics: Background

 \section{Background}

-We now review the basic concepts of an implicit time-stepping scheme as well as standard practices in previous papers for differentiating the corresponding governing equations.
+In this section, we review the basic concepts of the implicit time-stepping scheme and PD.
 Let $n$ be the number of 3D nodes in a deformable body after FEM-discretization.
-Let $\mathbf{x}(t)$ and $\mathbf{v}(t)$ be two continuous vector functions that map time to the node positions and velocities stacked as vectors in $\mathcal{R}^{3n}$.
-After time discretization, we drop $t$ from $\mathbf{x}(t)$ and $\mathbf{v}(t)$ and use $\mathbf{x}_i\in\mathcal{R}^{3n}$ and $\mathbf{v}_i\in\mathcal{R}^{3n}$ to indicate the positions and velocities at the $i$-th time step.
-Throughout the paper, we will describe our algorithm in 3D.
-A 2D case can be easily derived in a similar way.
+After time discretization, we use $\x_i\in\R^{3n}$ and $\vel_i\in\R^{3n}$ to indicate the nodal positions and velocities at the $i$-th time step.

-\paragraph{Implicit time integration} In this paper, we focus on solving the backward Euler time integration:
+\paragraph{Implicit time integration} In this paper, we focus on the implicit time integration: